-- 1. Identify each location where soil or crushed rock is to be excavated as defined by the area of potential environmental concern (APEC) that will be subject to sampling and analysis, based on the assessment of past uses. - 2.
+- 1. Identify each location where soil or crushed rock is to be excavated that will be subject to sampling and analysis, including areas of potential environmental concern (APECs) identified through the assessment of past uses. - 2.
 Ensure an appropriate level of sampling and analysis is carried out to determine the concentration of contaminants in the excavated soil or crushed rock to identify: - i. which soil or crushed rock may be reused within the project area, with or without processing at the project area, and which excess soil may be deposited at a Class 1 soil management site or at a landfill or dump; and - ii. the potential reuse sites at which excess soil from the project area may be deposited for final placement, having regard to the excess soil quality standards set out in this document.